 Vera Bradley, Inc. ("Vera Bradley" or the "Company") is a leading designer of women's handbags, luggage and travel items, fashion and home accessories, and unique gifts.
-Founded in 1982 by friends Barbara Bradley Baekgaard and Patricia R. Miller, the brand's innovative designs, iconic patterns, and brilliant colors continue to inspire and connect women.
+Founded in 1982 by friends Barbara Bradley Baekgaard and Patricia R. Miller, the brand's innovative designs, iconic patterns, and brilliant colors inspire and connect women across the country.

-Vera Bradley offers a unique, multi-channel sales model, as well as a focus on service and a high level of customer engagement.
+Vera Bradley offers a multi-channel sales model, as well as a focus on service and a high level of customer engagement.
 The Company sells its products through two reportable segments: Direct and Indirect.
-The Direct business consists of sales of Vera Bradley products through the Company's full-line and factory outlet stores in the United States, verabradley.com, direct-to-consumer eBay sales, and the Company's annual outlet sale in Fort Wayne, Indiana.
-As of January 28, 2017, the Company operated 113 full-line stores and 46 factory outlet stores.
-The Indirect business consists of sales of Vera Bradley products to approximately 2,600 specialty retail locations, substantially all of which are located in the United States, as well as department stores, national accounts, third party e-commerce sites, the Company's wholesale customer in Japan, and third party inventory liquidators.
+The Direct business consists of sales of Vera Bradley products through the Company's full-line and factory outlet stores in the United States, verabradley.com, the Company's online outlet site, direct-to-consumer eBay sales, and the Company's annual outlet sale in Fort Wayne, Indiana.
+As of February 3, 2018, the Company operated 109 full-line stores and 51 factory outlet stores.
+The Indirect business consists of sales of Vera Bradley products to approximately 2,400 specialty retail locations, substantially all of which are located in the United States, as well as department stores, national accounts, third party e-commerce sites, third-party inventory liquidators, and through licensing agreements.